Margaret Bonds: Chicago

 Bonds was active in her career throughout her studies at Northwestern University.
 In 1932, Bonds' 1931 art song Sea Ghost won the prestigious national Wanamaker Foundation Prize, bringing her to the public's attention.
 On June 15, 1933, Bonds performed with the Chicago Symphony Orchestra—the first black person in history to do so—during its Century of Progress series (Concertino for Piano and Orchestra by John Alden Carpenter) in the Century of Progress World's Fair.
 In 1934 she would again perform in that fair – this time the Piano Concerto in D minor of her former teacher Florence Price, accompanied by the Woman's Symphony Orchestra of Chicago under the direction of Ebba Sundstrom.

-After graduation, Bonds continued to teach, compose, and perform in Chicago, also touring widely with bass-baritone John Greene (1901-1967), soprano Catherine Van Buren (1907–2001) and soprano Etta Moten Barnett.
+After graduation, Bonds continued to teach, compose, and perform in Chicago, also touring widely with bass-baritone John Greene (1901–1967), soprano Catherine Van Buren (1907–2001) and soprano Etta Moten Barnett.
 Two of her notable students were Ned Rorem and Gerald Cook, with whom she performed piano duos in later years.
 In 1938, she opened the Allied Arts Academy where she taught art, music, and ballet.
 That same year, an adaptation of "Peach Tree Street" appeared in Gone With the Wind.
 She also taught Talib Rasul Hakim.

 New York City

-In 1939, she moved to New York City where she edited music for a living and collaborated on several popular songs.
+In October 1939, she moved to New York City where she edited music for a living and collaborated on several popular songs.
 She made her solo performing debut at Town Hall on February 7, 1952.
 Around this same time, she formed the Margaret Bonds Chamber Society, a group of black musicians which performed mainly the work of black classical composers.
 Bonds lived in Harlem, and worked on many music projects in the neighborhood.
 She helped to establish a Cultural Community Center, and served as the minister of music at a church in the area.

 In November 1942 Bonds and her duo-piano partner Calvin Jackson relocated to Los Angeles, which was experiencing a surge in jobs and population due to the United States' entry into World War II, to work as a duo-piano team with the hope that they would be sufficiently successful for Bonds's husband and Jackson's girlfriend to move to the West Coast and join them.
 That "Western Adventure" (as Bonds would later term it) was difficult and less successful than hoped, but it introduced Bonds to the warm climate and beautiful landscapes of southern California, and she earned enough notoriety to be featured (along with Jackson) on Mary Astor's Showcase in March 1943.